EkholmCodes/eit_exjobb_template/example.typ

 For documentation on all functions, markup- and styling commands, see @documentation.

 //This can also be in a seperate .bib/.yml file!
-Then would simply write the relative path in #bibliography("PATH", etc)
+Then you would simply write the relative path in #bibliography("PATH", ..)
-#let bib = ```bib
+#let works = ```bib
 	@online{latex-guide,
 		title = {Guide for LaTeX users},
 		url = {https://typst.app/docs/guides/guide-for-latex-users/},